Jump to topic

 - Vacation – four weeks

-The ACGME requires pediatric residencies to provide 24 weeks of individualized education.
-The Pediatric Residency at Penn State Children’s Hospital places the needs of residents and their interests over the needs of the hospital and offers a total of nine and a half blocks (38 weeks) of individualized education, many of which can be broken up into two-week experiences.
+Beginning in 2025, the ACGME requires pediatric residencies to provide 40 weeks of individualized education.
+This has been a highlight of our curriculum for decades.
+The Pediatric Residency at Penn State Health Children’s Hospital places the needs of residents and their interests over the needs of the hospital and offers a total of 46 weeks of individualized education, many of which can be broken up into one- or two-week experiences.

 Although there are a few rules to follow regarding the choice of rotations, most residents are simply able to take the desired rotations from this list or create and customize their own elective rotation to meet their individual goals: